HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 Note: For more advanced scenarios, you can modify the output module package as described by the [Sitecore documentation](https://doc.sitecore.net/cloud/working_with_sitecore_azure_toolkit/packaging/the_web_deploy_packages_for_a_module).
 This can allow you to apply transformations, embed files, adjust parameters etc. as needed for a more complex package and deployment.

 ##### Option 2: Manually Create the Package #####
-Initially, when attempting to take the Sitecore Package Deployer module's update file, and using these commands on it, I found that the toolkit didn't correct package up the module.
-It seems as those these commands work find on the basic Sitecore modules (WFFM, EXM, SXA etc.) but not for any other modules.
+Initially, when attempting to take the Sitecore Package Deployer module's update file, and using these commands on it, I had issues with custom modules.
+It seemed as those these commands work on the basic Sitecore modules (WFFM, EXM, SXA etc.) but sometimes not for any other modules.

 To get around this, I copied the package for the bootloader, unzipped it...and kept the same structure inside.
 I then copied over the Sitecore Package Deployer files into that directory.
 Then I zipped it up, and renamed it to .scwdp.zip.
 Simple!
 We've uploaded the resulting scwdp.zip file to our Github repo, here. [https://github.com/HedgehogDevelopment/AzureDeployTemplates/tree/master/sitecore/SitecorePackageDeployer/SitecorePackageDeployer-1.8.scwdp.zip]

-Once you have a properly build scwdp.zip package, upload it to your online blob storage container like the other packages.
+Once you have a properly built scwdp.zip package, upload it to your online blob storage container like the other packages.

 #### Sitecore Package Deployer Configuration ####
 The module requires some configuration for itself.
 As we can see, the bootloader also comes with a .json file (addons/bootloader.json).